-Welcome to the ‘Literacies‘ website, which presents supporting material for the book by Mary Kalantzis and Bill Cope, published by Cambridge University Press in 2016 with two additional authors, Eveline Chan and Leanne Dalley-Trim.
+Welcome to the ‘Literacies‘ website, which presents supporting material for the book by Mary Kalantzis and Bill Cope, published in its second edition by Cambridge University Press in 2016 with two additional authors, Eveline Chan and Leanne Dalley-Trim.

 Literacies presents a contemporary approach to literacy learning and teaching, developing and extending ‘Multiliteracies’ theory and practice.
 This book supplements traditional ideas of literacy in the singular—learning to read and write—by expanding the area of focus to cover literacies in the plural.

 Today’s communications environments, particularly since the rise of the new, digital media, are increasingly multimodal.
 Written meanings are closely connected with visual, spatial, tactile, gestural, audio and oral modes of meaning.
 It is hard—in fact, it is a mistake—to try to separate reading and writing from these other modes for the practical reason that they are so closely related to today’s media.

 Navigating contemporary social spaces requires the application of not just one set of rules for meaning-making (literacy in the singular), but the negotiation of different literacies depending on the people and contexts you encounter.
 There are, in other words, many literacies and these vary according to cultural context, social purpose, life experience, personal interest, knowledge base, and so on.
 The key is not learning how to communicate in the one, right way, but how to negotiate these differences in meaning.